Mekhlabhishek/Test1/book/chapter-13.md

 [17:24:19]  RESULT              "Ace Invoice"
 ```

-After that, you will see the console log that we created from the program.
+After that, we will see the console log that we created from the program.

 Last request Webdriver will send to the Selenium server to kill the session.
 After receiving the delete command for the session, selenium will quit the browser.